 There is no need to panic, and there is no need to change strategies.
 Programmatic ads (for example search ads) are doing just great.
 The changing world imposes some adjustments and evolution, which of course propel further works.
 So, no worries, the future looks bright!

-As the evolution of our tech solutions progresses, the companies cannot rest on their laurels.
+As the evolution of our tech solutions progresses, companies cannot rest on their laurels.
 In the past years, we have been witnessing a major rise in concerns about online privacy, and the traditional system of programmatic advertising had to adjust to the new reality, too.
 Of course, the pace of change differs, but the tendency is clear.

-The privacy issues have become such a pressing topic that even the giants had to adjust their policies and tech to stay relevant.
+Privacy issues have become such a pressing topic that even the giants had to adjust their policies and tech to stay relevant.
 Further growth will only be possible if we all follow trends in marketing, as well as listen to the policymakers.

 Do not take candy from strangers… the downfall of third-party cookies in 2022